Final Fantasy Tactics A2: Grimoire of the Rift: Reception

 During its first week on sale, Tactics A2 reached first place in gaming charts, selling over 142,000 units; these sales put it level with debut sales of War of the Lions, and the only title that week to sell over 100,000 units.
 The following week, the game dropped to third place with further sales of 51,000, bringing total sales to 193,000 units.
 As of 2009, the game had sold 670,000 units worldwide; 310,000 were sold in Japan, 240,000 in North America, and 120,000 in Europe.

-The gameplay was praised by Famitsu for its relaxed difficulty compared to Tactics Advance and large amount of content, while 1UP.com's James Miekle praised the depth of gameplay as the game's strongest feature.
+The gameplay was praised by Famitsu for its relaxed difficulty compared to Tactics Advance and large amount of content, while 1UP.com's James Mielke praised the depth of gameplay as the game's strongest feature.
 Simon Parkin, writing for Eurogamer, called the game a "straightforward interpretation of the [tactical RPG] genre", enjoying several elements of the gameplay and calling it one of the genre's best examples on the DS.
 Game Informer's Joe Juba positively noted the greater range of strategic options compared to earlier Tactics titles.
 Will Herring of GamePro praised the amount of content and breadth of gameplay freedom.
 GameSpot's Shiva Stella enjoyed the amount of content despite general pacing issues, while IGN writer Daemon Hatfield praised the overall depth while noting a lack of innovation.
 Fred Dutton of Official Nintendo Magazine generally praised the gameplay, although he noted that the game's scale and depth could be quite daunting.
 Critics had differing views on the Law system; some praised its challenge, while others found it needlessly restrictive or an unwanted element from Tactics Advance.
 The slow pace of battle, menu design and lack of a rotating camera were commonly criticized.

-Miekle felt that the graphics were inferior to fellow DS tactical RPG Advance Wars: Days of Ruin.
+Mielke felt that the pacing was inferior to fellow DS tactical RPG Advance Wars: Days of Ruin.
 Parkin called the graphics among the best on the DS at the time, while Juba praised the general graphic designs.
 Hatfield said: "Excellent translation, engaging characters, memorable tunes, and a dazzling art style come together to make a great package".
 Dutton called the presentation "top notch" and praised the musical score; these sentiments were echoed by Stella in her review.

 Famitsu felt that the game's narrative development was "unsatisfactory".
-Miekle negatively noted a lack of mature story elements compared to the original Tactics or Tactics Advance, while Parkin found the initial premise cliche and noted a lack of substantial story after the opening segment.
+Mielke negatively noted a lack of mature story elements compared to the original Tactics or Tactics Advance, while Parkin found the initial premise cliche and noted a lack of substantial story after the opening segment.
 Juba said that the story "certainly won't keep [the player] enthralled", and Herring found it a suitable backdrop to gameplay despite its low quality.
 Stella called the plot "generic", while Dutton felt that the light tone of the story was at odds with the gameplay.